Lighting and Rendering

 Sub Topics

-As with the modelling and texturing topics, some of the subtopics in lighting and rendering are paired with corresponding subtopics outlining integral system steps and videos that you will need for your learning tasks and assessment preparation.
+As with the previous Modelling and Texturing topics, some of the subtopics in this Lighting and Rendering topic are paired with corresponding subtopics outlining integral system steps and videos that you will need for your learning tasks and assessment preparation.

-The main subtopics you will explore in Texture include:
+The main subtopics you will explore in Lighting and Rendering include:

 • Light Types